cavoq/r_dns-amplifier/README.md

 ![license](https://img.shields.io/badge/license-MIT-brightgreen.svg)
 ![version](https://img.shields.io/badge/version-2.4.1-lightgrey.svg)

-`r_dns-amplifier` is a Rust script that performs DNS amplification attacks.
-It sends DNS queries to a target server with a spoofed source IP address, causing the target server to send a large amount of DNS response data to the spoofed IP address, thus amplifying the traffic.
-Please note that performing DNS amplification attacks is illegal and can cause harm to innocent parties.
-This code is provided for educational purposes only and should not be used for any malicious activities.
-The author of this code is not responsible for any harm caused by the misuse of this code.
+`r_dns-amplifier` is a Rust tool for educational purposes to demonstrate DNS amplification attacks.
+It sends spoofed DNS queries to a target server, which then responds with a large volume of data to the specified address, amplifying the traffic.

-## Disclaimer

-Performing DNS amplification attacks is illegal and can cause harm to innocent parties.
-This code is provided for educational purposes only and should not be used for any malicious activities.
-The author of this code is not responsible for any harm caused by the misuse of this code.
+**DISCLAIMER:** DNS amplification attacks are illegal and unethical.
+Use this tool responsibly and only for educational purposes.
+The author disclaims all responsibility for misuse.

 ## Requirements

-The script requires Rust to be installed.
+- Rust (tested with version 1.81.0)
+- Additional libraries: `pkg-config`, `libssl-dev`

+## Install

+Install globally via Cargo:

 ## Install